Navigation: »No topics above this level«

 •Actions that feature a check box are optional.
 A selected box means actions are included in the Tool Actions Sequence when the tool runs.
 A cleared box means that actions are skipped when the tool runs, but are retained in the Tool Actions Sequence for subsequent use.
 (This is a useful feature in cases where actions are required only some of the time).

 •Drag actions from the Actions Library (or double-click them) to add them to the Tool Actions Sequence.
-There are eighty-two available actions.
+There are eighty-six available actions.
 See the Actions Library for an explanation of all actions and their associated parameters.

 •The order of actions in the Tool Actions Sequence determines their order of operation when tools run.
 Select actions and then click the Move Up or Move Down buttons displayed in (figure 6) to change their order in the Tool Actions Sequence.
 Several actions require additional actions in order to function correctly.
 Additional actions may be required before (prerequisite) or after (postrequisite) actions.
 For example the Create PDF From Text action requires both an action that sources input files to convert to PDF and an action that saves converted files.
 If an ordering mistake is made then a warning icon will appear.
 Click the icon for further information and a solution to the issue.